Convective boundary mixing in main-sequence stars: theory and empirical constraints: 3D Hydrodynamical Perspectives of Convective Boundary Mixing

 We note that we could have instead multiplied by $\rho T$ to obtain the internal energy equation, but that would generally return the same constraints as the kinetic energy equation, so a different thermal energy constraint is needed.

-We next take a volume integral of Eqns.~\ref{eqn:ke_equation} \& \ref{eqn:entropy_eqn} over the full convection zone and any important CBM region.
+We next take a volume integral (denoted by angle brackets $\langle\rangle$) of Eqns.~\ref{eqn:ke_equation} \& \ref{eqn:entropy_eqn} over the full convection zone and any important CBM region.
 We apply the divergence theorem to the flux terms and assume that the volume we are examining is bounded by regions where $\vec{u} \approx 0$, so the integral of the fluxes can be neglected.
 We are left with

 Eqn.~\ref{eqn:integral_template} states that the evolution of the total (kinetic and potential) energy of the convection zone is determined by the fraction of $P \text{d}V$ work ($\angles{P\grad\cdot\vec{u}}$) that is not consumed by dissipative processes ($\angles{\Phi}$) on small scales.
 Eqn.~\ref{eqn:therm_integral_template} forms the basis for deriving thermal scaling laws for convective regions \citep{grossman_lohse_2000,jones_etal_2022} and also serves as a basis for the integral constraint of \citet{roxburgh_1989}.